davidmoreau/2017_eLife/README.md

 - eLife_data.csv - Data for all self-reported and cognitive measures.
 - Figures 1:6 - All high-definition figures included in the paper.
 - HIT_workout_script - Details of the HIT workout.
+- LICENSE.md - License and rights to use/reuse content.
 - Moreau_eLife_2017.pdf - The final, published version of the paper.
 - Protocol_015078.pdf - Study protocol.
 - Reliability_indices.csv - All indices used to calculate reliability of the experimental testing tasks.